akanaimath/react-form-data-structure/Readme.md

 ```

 # Mindset

-`react-form` was created to manage complex data structures.
-A single configuration is used to describe both the data structure and the form.
-The configuration is designed have a minimal feel/code footprint, with the ability to tune or change almost anything.
-The idea is to be able to create an manage an infinitly scaling form/data structure that is only limited by browser resoruces.

 Objects are typically displayed in containers; Containers represent data structures.
 Example: if you want the form to manage a list ( Array Object ) the first container would be a `type: list`,  and the display contents would then represent list elements.